industrial-edge/performance-insight-getting-started/docs/Installation.md

 Additional values (also named KPIs) can be calculated out of the existing variables.

-In order to calculate the production quality a KPI type has been defined
+In order to calculate the production quality a KPI instance to be created

 <p align="center"><kbd><img src="graphics/Performance_Insight_KPI_Calculation.png" /></kbd></p>